omicscodeathon/salmonellaml/pipeline/REDME.md

 - modules: Contains Nextflow-defined processes for the pipeline.
 - main: Contains the main Nextflow script that orchestrates the workflow
 -configuration: contains configuratio set up for the pipeline
+# Setting up environment
+The requirements for this project are in the requirements file. conda env create --name <environment_name> --file <input_file.yml>
+conda env create --salmonellaml --file ../requirements.yml

 ## Pipeline Steps
  A) Download- Quality Control